 As described below, the Designated Utilities rely on the TRM and best practices to estimate savings and verify installations of heat pumps installed through their programs.
-Con Edison has adopted a "deemed savings" approach to savings calculations for ASHP residential and multifamily projects under 30 units completed after January 2023 within its service territory.
-The deemed savings calculations are based on decreases in customer's average energy consumption.
+Con Edison has adopted a "deemed savings" approach to savings calculations for certain residential and multifamily space and water projects under 100 units completed after January 2023 within its service territory.
+The deemed savings calculations are based on decreases in the customer's average energy consumption.